rgranit/msigDB-To-Geneset/README.md

-# msigDB-To-Geneset
+# MSigDB-To-Geneset
-Script that converts msigDB '.gmt' files into a tab-delimited gene-set ready for use in ['Genomica'](http://genomica.weizmann.ac.il/)
+Script that converts MSigDB '.gmt' files into a tab-delimited gene-set ready for use in ['Genomica'](http://genomica.weizmann.ac.il/)

 Usage
 --------